 - a.
-Floodway Data: In Zones A, [and] A1-30, along watercourses that have not had a regulatory floodway designated, the best available Federal, State, local, or other floodway data shall be used to prohibit encroachments in floodways which would result in any increase in flood levels within the community during the occurrence of the base flood discharge. - b.
+Floodway Data: In Zones A_7 [and] A1-30, along watercourses that have not had a regulatory floodway designated, the best available Federal, State, local, or other floodway data shall be used to prohibit encroachments in floodways which would result in any increase in flood levels within the community during the occurrence of the base flood discharge. - b.
 Base Flood Elevation Data: Base flood elevation data is required for subdivision proposals or other developments greater than 50 lots or 5 acres, whichever is the lesser, within unnumbered A zones. - c.
-Notification of Water Course Alteration: In a riverine situation, the Board of Selectmen shall notify the following of any alteration or relocation of a watercourse: - (1) Adjacent Communities - (2) NFIP State Coordinator Massachusetts Department of Conservation and Recreation 251 Causeway Street, Suite 600-700 Boston, MA 0211402104 - (3) NFIP Program Specialist Federal Emergency Management Agency, Region I 99 High Street, 6th Floor Boston, MA 02110 a.
+Notification of Water Course Alteration: In a riverine situation, the Board of Selectmen shall notify the following of any alteration or relocation of a watercourse: - (1) Adjacent Communities - (2) NFIP State Coordinator Massachusetts Department of Conservation and Recreation 251 Causeway Street, Suite 600-700 Boston, MA 0211402104 a.
 Reference to Existing Regulations

+(3) NFIP Program SpecialistFederal Emergency Management Agency, Region I99 High Street, 6th FloorBoston, MA 02110